-How much calcium intake should teenagers get daily?
-Christine Ong, Senior Principal Dietitian, from the Department of Nutrition and Dietetics at KK Women’s and Children’s Hospital (KKH), answers.
+How much calcium should teenagers get daily?
+Ethel Lim, Dietitian, from the Department of Nutrition and Dietetics at KK Women’s and Children’s Hospital (KKH), answers.

-All teenagers from the ages of 10-18 years old require approximately 1,000 mg of calcium per day in order to maintain strong bones and teeth.
+All teenagers 10-18 years of age require approximately 1,000 mg of calcium per day in order to maintain strong bones and teeth.

-“Calcium is also important for other body functions like regulating your heartbeat and muscle contractions,” says Christine Ong, Senior Principal Dietitian, from the
+“Calcium is also important for other body functions like regulating your heartbeat and muscle contractions,” says Ethel Lim, Dietitian, from the

 Department of Nutrition and Dietetics at